abbasio/Prototype2Fix/README.md

 The game "Prototype 2" on Steam has a very common problem of crashing on startup on most modern machines.
-The most common working solution I have seen is as follows: Disable HiD compliant comsumer control devices, and reduce the number of processor cores that the .exe uses to 4.
+The most common working solution I have seen is as follows: Disable HiD compliant consumer control devices, and reduce the number of processor cores that the .exe uses to 4.

 Both of these can be done manually - disabling the devices via device manager, and modifying processor affinity via the task manager.